AILA Doc. No. 15011361 | Dated January 31, 2018

 Business adjudications sound complicated but they shouldn't be.
 The process used to be pretty straightforward - you submit the application for the foreign worker who will stand up your factory, or build your business, and back it up with facts and you'd get a visa for that worker.
 No longer.
 Now the adjudicators send back Request for Evidence (RFEs) that are "boilerplate" and don't even pretend to reference your specific enterprise.

 So you're faced with even longer delays for workers who you needed yesterday.
 Eventually even the savviest business with the best of intentions will give up.
 They'll throw up their hands and walk away, often deciding to build a factory or start a company overseas.
 Find out more at the following links and don't hesitate to reach out for quotes from our experts and concrete examples of how businesses are giving up in the face of a bureaucracy seemingly bent on denials:

-To speak to an expert about these efforts and the dangers of notarios, please reach out to the AILA Communications Department (contacts available to the right).
+To speak to an expert about these efforts and the dangers of notarios and why qualified immigration counsel is so important, please reach out to the AILA Communications Department (contacts available to the right).
 For links to our Public Service Announcements and other materials, please see below:

 Cite as AILA Doc.
 No. 15011361.